PeterSoerud/birc-project/README.md

 ### Git

-Git is a version control tool that you use from the terminal.
+[Git](https://git-scm.com/) is a version control tool that you use from the terminal.
 Start logging into the cluster and run these two commands to let Git know who you are:

 ```
 git config --global user.name "Your GitHub user name"
 git config --global user.email your_email@whatever.com
 ```

-Learn basic [Git](https://git-scm.com/).
+Note that to run git commands tracking your `birc-project`, you must stand in your `birc-project` folder when you run them.

 [These tutorials](https://www.atlassian.com/git) are good.
+The three most important commands to learn are [git status](https://git-scm.com/docs/git-status), [git add](https://git-scm.com/docs/git-add), [git rm](https://git-scm.com/docs/git-rm), [git commit](https://git-scm.com/docs/git-commit) and [git push](https://git-scm.com/docs/git-push).
 Once you have some idea how it works, there is a cheat sheep [here](https://training.github.com/downloads/github-git-cheat-sheet/) are some good visual guides [here](https://ndpsoftware.com/git-cheatsheet.html) and [here](https://marklodato.github.io/visual-git-guide/index-en.html)

 Any files you push to GitHub are backed up.
 Make a habit of pushing all changes you make.